Geography of Yukon

 Yukon (population as of the 2021 census 40,232) is in the northwestern corner of Canada and is bordered by Alaska, British Columbia and the Northwest Territories.
 The sparsely populated territory abounds with natural scenery, snowmelt lakes and perennial white-capped mountains, including many of Canada's highest mountains.
 The territory's climate is Arctic in territory north of Old Crow, subarctic in the region, between Whitehorse and Old Crow, and humid continental climate south of Whitehorse and in areas close to the British Columbia border.
 Most of the territory is boreal forest with tundra being the main vegetation zone only in the extreme north and at high elevations.

 The territory is about the shape of a right triangle, bordering the American state of Alaska to the west, the Northwest Territories to the east and British Columbia to the south.
-Yukon covers 482,443 km2, of which 474,391 km2 is land and 8,052 km2 is water, making it the thirty-sixth largest subnational entity in the world, and, among the fifty largest, the least populous.
+Yukon covers 482,443 km2, of which 474,391 km2 is land and 8,052 km2 is water, making it the thirty-sixth largest subnational entity in the world.

 Yukon is bounded on the south by the 60th parallel of latitude.
 Its northern coast is on the Beaufort Sea.
 Its western boundary is 141° west longitude.
 Its ragged eastern boundary largely follows the divide between the Yukon River basin and the Mackenzie River watershed to the east in the Mackenzie Mountains.

 Physical geography

 Except for the coastal plain on the Beaufort Sea (Arctic Ocean) coast, most of Yukon is part of the American Cordillera.
 The terrain includes mountain ranges, plateaus and river valleys.

-The southwest is dominated by the Kluane ice fields in Kluane National Park and Reserve, the largest non-polar ice fields in the Poles.
+The southwest is dominated by the Kluane ice fields in Kluane National Park and Reserve, the largest non-polar ice fields in the world.
 Kluane National Park also contains eight of Canada's ten highest mountains, including the five highest, all in the Saint Elias Mountains.
 A number of glaciers flow out of the ice fields, including the Logan Glacier, the Hubbard Glacier and the Kaskawulsh Glacier.

 Permafrost is common.
 The northern part of Yukon has continuous permafrost, while it is widespread in the central part.
 Even the southern Yukon has scattered patches of permafrost.

 Two major faults, the Denali Fault and the Tintina Fault have created major valleys called trenches: the Shakwak Trench and the Tintina Trench.
 The Shakwak Trench separates the Kluane ranges from other mountain ranges north of it.
 The Haines Highway and the Alaska Highway north of Haines Junction are built in the Shakwak Trench.
 The Tintina Trench bisects the Yukon from northwest to southeast and its edges have rich mineral deposits including the Klondike gold and the lead-zinc deposits near Faro.